shakebugs/shake-docs/docs/react/activity.md

 User actions are tracked automatically and require no additional setup.

 ### Network requests
-Network requests are tracked automatically and require no additional setup.
+Network requests tracking is currently not available for iOS.

 ### System events
 System events are tracked automatically and require no additional setup.